Friday, May 13, 2011

 The Yankees took a 4-0 lead in Game 1 of the '78 ALCS at Royals Stadium (now Kauffman Stadium), but the Royals pulled a run back, and in the top of the 8th, with the Yanks threatening again, the WPIX-Channel 11 cameras focused on the scary bearded guy throwing lefty smoke in the Royal pen.
 Phil Rizzuto said, "Uh-oh, the Mad Hungarian!"
 Well, the first guy Hrabosky faced was Reggie.
 This was exactly the kind of moment for which the Royals signed him.
 Hrabosky threw Reggie a fastball, and it should be coming down any minute now.
 After all, he was Reginald Martinez Jackson, and this was October.
 (Rizzuto was much relieved.)
 The Yanks won, 7-1, and, aside from a Thurman Munson homer off Bird to cap a comeback win in Game 3, the Royals basically never recovered from the battering they took in Game 1.
 Oh yeah, Jim Beattie and Ken Clay, the two least-heralded pitchers on the '78 Yank roster, held the Royals to...
 How many hits, Rachel?
 "Two!"

 Worst moment: October 6, 1977.
 Game 2 of the ALCS at the original Yankee Stadium.
-George Brett grounds to 3rd, and Graig Nettles throws to Willie Randolph for what could have been the first out of a double play, eliminating Hal McRae.
-But McRae flew in spikes high and kicked Randolph halfway to the outfield grass, enabling the tying run to score.
+George Brett grounds to 3rd, and Graig Nettles throws to Willie Randolph for what could have been the 1st out of a double play, eliminating Hal McRae.
+But McRae flew in spikes high, and kicked Randolph halfway to the outfield grass, enabling the tying run to score.
 It was an unnecessary and dirty play, worthy of any "Dirty Northern Bastard" in English soccer.
 However, it pissed the Yankees off to the point where they picked themselves up, won this game to tie up the series, and then, in Game 5, after the Brett launched another hard slide into Nettles to start another fight, the Yankees won.

 5. Baltimore Orioles vs. New York Yankees.
 As many times as the Yankees have tangled, including in late-season and postseason games, with the Red Sox, it's easy to forget that there have been nearly as many good Yanks-O's races (including 1977, when both the Sox and the O's finished just 2 1/2 games behind the Yankees), and that the O's are actually the Yanks' closest rivals (Camden Yards is 200 miles away as opposed to 207 miles to Fenway), leading to thousands of Yankee Fans invading Charm City, wearing their team gear, and taking over the Inner Harbor area and the ballpark.
 This once made broadcaster Michael Kay say, "This is really the South Bronx!
 About 190 miles south!"
 (Apparently, he was counting from Midtown, not from the South Bronx itself.)